dondoC34/Master-Thesis-Whole_Page_Optimization/README.md

 The rest of the files include saved data from offline evaluation sections, html pages for the WebServer and support python file used to properly implement the Agent.

 # Minimal Working Example for Offline Experimentation
+With few lines of code we can set up a simple Agent for article recommendation.

 ```python
 from tqdm import tqdm